4teamwork/ftw.blog/README.rst

 It's disabled by default.
 If enabled you are able to add an image to a BlogEntry.
 It will be shown on the BlogEntry itself and on the Blog overview

+BlogEntry collection portlet.
+This portlet lists blog entries sorted by creation date.
+You can show blog entries of multiple blog instances.
+It's also possible to show the leadimage and the description of a blog entry.

 Install
 =======